Geo-sudo/Geo-sudo.github.io/readme.md

-# Learning
+# Learning 1.0

-this is my learning repository
+This is my learning repository:
+-Error fixed!